-Date looming for reopening of Hendry Schools - Lake Okeechobee News
+Date looming for reopening of Hendry schools - Lake Okeechobee News

-HENDRY COUNTY — The reopening plan for Hendry County Schools was approved, due to the State’s deadline for submittal looming over the board as they worked hard to make the best, safest decisions for children and staff.
+HENDRY COUNTY — The reopening plan for Hendry County Schools was approved, due to the state’s deadline for submittal looming over the board as they worked hard to make the best, safest decisions for children and staff.
 Changes to the plan are sure to be made, as meetings continue.
-For now, Aug.
-17, is set as the tentative start date, with a decision to be made at the next Hendry County School Board meeting.

 One hard and fast rule was made, requiring face masks on campus at all times, a mandate that was put into place effective immediately.
 The emergency policy for facial coverings encompasses all students, staff, contractors, vendors, and visitors.